The Lorentzian scattering rigidity problem and rigidity of stationary metrics: The defining function of and its linearization

 \subsection{Main result about the defining function}

-Our point of view here is local, so for this reason, we assume that we work in an ambient manifold with a complete Lorentzian metric $g$, and we have two ``small'' either timelike or spacelike surfaces $U$ and $V$ corresponding to initial and endpoints, respectively.
+Our point of view here is local, so for this reason, we assume that we work in an ambient manifold with a complete Lorentzian metric $g$, and we have two ``small'' either timelike (will be referred to as the (T) case), or spacelike (the (S) case) surfaces $U$ and $V$ corresponding to initial and endpoints, respectively.
+One can assume one of those cases on one side, and the other one on the other one, as well.
 We fix $x_0\in U$, $y_0\in V$ so that they are connected by a lightlike geodesic $[0,1]\ni t\to \gamma_0(t)$.
-Assume that $x_0$ and $y_0$ are not conjugate along $\gamma_0$, and that $\gamma_0$ is transversal to $U$ and $V$ at their only points of intersection, $x$ and $y$.
-We fix a time orientation on $U$ that we call future pointing, see also \cite{St-Yang-DN}.
+Assume that \be{NC} \text{$x_0$ and $y_0$ are not conjugate along $\gamma_0$}, \tag{NC} \ee and that $\gamma_0$ is transversal to $U$ and $V$ at their only points of intersection, $x$ and $y$.

+In the (T) case, we fix a time orientation on $U$ that we call future pointing, see also \cite{St-Yang-DN}.
 Assume that $\gamma_0$ is future pointing at $x_0$, and we choose a time orientation on $V$ so that $\gamma_0$ is future pointing at $y$ as well.
+We also fix orientation on $U$ and $V$ in classical case, calling the sides containing $\gamma_0$ interior, and the other ones exterior.
+In the (S) case, the classical orientation relates to time orientation: the interior side of $U$ is the future one; the interior side of $V$ is the past.
 Set $v_{0}:= \dot\gamma(0)$, $w_0:= \dot\gamma(1)$.
 Let $v_0'$, $w_0'$ be their orthogonal projections on $TU$ and $TV$, respectively; see \cite[chapter~2]{ONeill-book}.
-They must be timelike/spacelike depending on which case we have for $U$ and $V$.
+They must be timelike/spacelike depending on which case we have (T) or (S).
 Let $\mathcal{U}$, $\mathcal V$ be small timelike/spacelike conic neighborhoods of $(x_0, v'_0)$ in $TU$, and of $(y_0,w_0;)$ in $TV$, respectively.
-We define the \textit{scattering relation} $\mathcal S$ below, see also Figure~\ref{Lorentz_distance_fig1}.
+We define the \textit{scattering relations} $\mathcal S$, $\mathcal S^\sharp$ below, see also Figure~\ref{Lorentz_distance_fig1}.